Diane Straus Tucker

 Claire's background in magazine management and book promotion includes 19 years as Director of Circulation, Advertising, and Business Management for The American Scholar, a journal published by the Phi Beta Kappa Society.
 Prior to that, Claire worked as marketing manager for the National Academy Press, the publishing arm of the National Academy of Sciences/National Academy of Engineering/Institute of Medicine.
 Claire has a bachelor's degree in business administration from American University.

-Ambi Ambachew is the Washington Monthly's business manager.
+Darby Rousseau is Washington Monthly's business manager.

 Phillip Longman is the senior editor of the Washington Monthly.
 He is also a Senior Research Fellow with the New America Foundation and a lecturer at Johns Hopkins, where he teaches health care policy.